Jefersonbarros/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone
 Aprendendo sobre o git no dio.me

-Descrição no repositório remoto antes do clone
+Descrição no repositório remoto depois do clone